feratholberton/ProyectoFinal/README.md

 Elio is a tool that allows medical consultations to be recorded in a more accessible, convenient, and efficient way.
 It automates the creation of clinical diagnostic reports so that doctors don’t have to write everything from scratch.

-This will save time, produce a more organized record, and later provide the ability to generate statistical samples of cases, pathologies, and clinical procedures.
+This will save time, produce a more organized record, and later provide the ability to generate statistical samples of cases, disease, and clinical diagnostic.

 ## Table of Contents